apache/pulsar/site/docs/latest/reference/Configuration.md

 {% include config.html id="zookeeper" %}

-In addition to the parameters in the table above, configuring ZooKeeper for Pulsar involves adding a a `server.N` line to the `conf/zookeeper.conf` file for each node in the ZooKeeper cluster, where `N` is the number of the ZooKeeper node.
+In addition to the parameters in the table above, configuring ZooKeeper for Pulsar involves adding a `server.N` line to the `conf/zookeeper.conf` file for each node in the ZooKeeper cluster, where `N` is the number of the ZooKeeper node.
 Here's an example for a three-node ZooKeeper cluster:

 ```properties